Tuesday, May 14, 2024

 A big reason for the show's success is the story and the characters, who were practically created from scratch as a standalone part of the Fallout universe.
 The main cast does a great job in bringing their characters to life.
 Aaron Moten, Ella Purnell, Walton Goggins, and Kyle MacLachlan all deliver fantastic performances.
 Lucy is a likeable protagonist, and her naivete comes off as believable, given her circumstances, but always makes her look like someone whose heart is in the right place, rather than making her the butt of the joke.
 Even when she steps outside the safety of her vault and she slowly starts getting disillusioned as she sees a side of the world she didn't know existed, her core characteristics as a character remain unchanged.
 Which is quite refreshing.

 In general, the show succeeds in avoiding to cross the line separating dire circumstances from full nihilism, allowing its characters to maintain their depth and heart and not appear totally one-sided.
 In the Ghoul's case in particular, the combination of good writing and Walton Goggins' emotional performance, despite him wearing a ton of prosthetics, allows the character to appear as multifaceted, even sympathetic, beyond his questionable actions and motives.
 Similarly, Maximus' journey, growth, and change of perspective feel both engaging and realistic.
-And the way the first season ends allows for a ton of possibilities as to where the story can go.
-Really looking forward to the now confirmed Season 2.
+And the way the first season ends allows for a ton of

 Wednesday, April 10, 2024